djhmateer/djhmateer.github.io/_posts/2020-12-07-xprogressive web apps.md

 They seem have done a good job finding all the edge cases, and have setup [progressier.com](https://progressier.com/) as a service to help others.

-## When to use a PWA vs App

-Good question!

-A large subject with lots of articles eg [here](https://www.mobiloud.com/blog/progressive-web-apps-vs-native-apps)

-Unquestionably PWAs are:

-- Cheaper to develop
-- Cheaper to maintain over time
-- Lighter weight (less to install)
-- Don't have to pay Apple/Google
-- Less well known than apps
-- Not quite as integrated eg push notifications on iOS [more info](https://love2dev.com/pwa/ios/)

-If you have an app which is really a website, then maybe a PWA is a good fit.

-## Where is it available

-PWA's are only fully available as of 7th Dec 2020 on these OS/Browser configurations

-- Windows+Chrome
-- Windows+Edge
-- MacOS+Chrome
-- iOS+Safari
-- Android+Chrome
-- Android+Firefox(?)

-If you use Firefox on Windows for example (as I do) then you can't install a PWA this way.

-However my biggest use case for a PWA is on my iPhone, and even that is just to have a buton to launch it.
-I was using Chrome as my default browser on the phone, but had to use Safari to install the PWA.

-## What do they do

 > Creates a middle ground between a website and a mobile app.
 > Can be accessed from the home screen (of a phone)